nnseva/dtx-core/README.md

 # Django Twisted Extensions - Core

-`Django Twisted Extensions` is meant to add an ability to develop async request handlers in `Django` projects
+This project is meant to add an ability to develop async request handlers in `Django` projects.

 ## Simple Example
 #### urls.py
 ```py
 urlpatterns = patterns('',